MicrosoftDocs/well-architected/well-architected/service-guides/azure-files.md

 ## Next step

-For more information about Azure Files, see [Azure Files documentation](/azure/storage/files/).
+For more information, see [Azure Files documentation](/azure/storage/files/).